hasaranga/RFC-Framework/README.md

 # RFC Framework

-RFC Framework v0.2.6 By CrownSoft.
+RFC Framework v1.0 By CrownSoft.

 RFC Framework is a C++ framework which helps you to create Windows GUI applications with clean and minimum code.
 By using this framework, you can write applications using object oriented fashion!

-copy rfc_amalgamated.h and rfc_amalgamated.cpp files into your project and start coding!
+Run the "Generator.exe" and select required modules.
+Browse the output location and press "Generate" button.
+It will generate single header and cpp file which can be used with your project.

 Checkout examples dir for usage of this framework.

 The minimum supported OS is Windows XP.